oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 [complex type](#ComplexType), or [enumeration type](#EnumerationType) in
 scope, or a collection of one of these types.

-If the property is part of a chain of structural properties or [containment navigation properties](#ContainmentNavigationProperty) leading back to the property's declaring type, then at least one property in this chain MUST be nullable or collection-valued, otherwise instances of the declaring type would have infinite size.
+If the property is part of a chain of [structural properties](#StructuralProperty) and [containment navigation properties](#ContainmentNavigationProperty) leading back to the property's declaring type, the finiteness condition for [structured types](#StructuredTypes) demands that at least one property in this chain MUST be nullable or collection-valued.

 A collection-valued property MAY be annotated with the [`Core.Ordered`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Ordered)